ONEARMY/community-platform/packages/documentation/docs/Frontend Development/modules.md

 title: Modules
 ---

 The platform consists of multiple _modules_ which provide the building blocks the app features and core functionality.
-Examples include features such as _howtos_, _events_ and _research_, alongside core modules such as _database_ and _user_
+Examples include features such as _howtos_, _events_ and _research_.
+These modules are designed to be drop-in/drop-out to allow for different combinations of modules to be used in different deployments.

 A module can consist of a combination of frontend pages, components, stores, as well as backend db endpoints, methods and triggers.
-Currently there is a significant level of overlap between (what should ideally be) standalone modules, however new modules should try to roughly design themselves in the following way:
+They can import code from shared components folders and the common database, although should avoid importing code directly from other modules (better to refactor reuable code where possible)

-## Module Folder
+## Integrated Module Folder Structure

-All frontend code should sit in a single module folder
+If developing a new module, the proposed simplest structure to include all relevant frontend code in a single directory is a follows:

 ```